 "What are you reading?"

 "A manga.
-You wouldn't know if you looked at me, but I'm quite the young Otaku.
+People always say I don't look like the type, but I'm quite the budding Otaku.
 Do you read manga?"

-I shifted my feet in the water, curling my toes as the cold washed over them once more.
-It felt so good, and even though this strange boy had surprised me originally, I was thankful for his company.
+I shifted my feet in the water, curling my toes as the cold washed over them.
+It felt good, and even though this strange boy had surprised me initially, I was actually thankful for his company.

 "I like you!
-You remind me of a friend of mine, but don't worry, I won't ask for your name.
+You remind me of a friend of mine.
 How old are you?"

-My heart jumped a bit when he said that.
-Somehow, I knew the answer to the question I asked next.
+My heart jumped a bit.
+Somehow, I knew the answer to the next question I asked.

 "How do you know?"

-He shrugged, "Well, the classes are split into two factions, you see.
-There's the Night Class, where I am, and the Day Class, where you'll be.
-It's a bit confusing, but that's just the way it has to be."
+"Well, the classes are spit into two different factions.
+There's the Day Class, where you'll be attending, and the Night Class, where I am.
+It's a bit confusing, but that's the way it has to be."
 His voice became more cheerful.
-"Come to think of it, you don't even know what I look like."
+"Come to think of it you still don't know what I look like."

-"No," he interjected, his voice a happy chirp.
+"Not at all," he chirped.
 "Don't you see?
-It could be wonderful!
-This could be like a game.
-You won't know who I am, and I won't know who you are.
-All we know is that we go to the same school.
-We'll have the whole year to figure it out."
+We can play a game!
+You don't know who I am and I don't know who you are.
+All we know is we go to the same school.
+We'll have all semester to figure it out."

 "I don't know..."
-I said, my voice surprisingly low.
-I wasn't even sure if he'd heard me, but he must've because I heard him chuclkle again.
+I said, my voice surprisingly somber again.

-"Come on, it it could be fun.
-I've never had the opportunity to do something like this before, really.
-Please?"
+He chuckled, "Come on, it could be fun.
+I've never had an opportunity like this."

 "I'm so excited!"
-He said, and I believed him.
-"This is going to be fantastic, I guarantee it.
-Soooo I thought up some rules while you were sulking.
-Okay, one rule.
-Once one of us knows who the other is, they aren't allow to do anything to make the other one realize too.
-That would only spoil it.
-And rule two," he announced, "We're not allowed to ask questions to anybody.
+He blurted out.
+"This will be fun, I promise.
+I thought up some rules while you were sulking.
+Okay, rule one: once one of us knows who the other is, they aren't allowed to do make it obvious who they are too.
+We have to find out on our own.
+And rule two: we're not allowed to ask questions to anybody.
 We work alone.
-We already both know one thing about each other—I know your aunt's name and you know I'm in the Night Class.
+We already know one thing about each other—I know your aunt's name and you know I'm in the Night Class.
 That's all the information we have to work on for now.
 Agreed?"